 “And he is before all things, and in him all things hold together.
 And he is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
 For in him all the fullness of God was pleased to dwell, and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.”
 (Colossians 1:17-20 ESV)

-When studying the scriptures, Through a historical grammatical approach, VESSEL strives to understand the author’s worldview and intended meaning.
+By studying the scriptures through a historical-grammatical approach, Vessel strives to understand the author’s worldview and intended meaning.
 We let the text speak for itself, and through the power of the Holy Spirit, we repent, submit, and delight in God’s word for mankind.
 We do not impose dispensations, new definitions, or subjective experience upon the interpretation of scripture, but we do acknowledge that rationality, experience, and history are beneficial to the Christian life.